 SUNS OR STARS

 Suns, which are also called stars, are a type of fine matter animal, but are listed separately because they do not resemble any other creature except a planetary.
 A sun, however, is a living being.

-Some of what are called suns or stars are actually man-made structures that resemble enormous gas burners.
+Some of what are called suns or stars are actually man-made structures that are just enormous gas burners.
 However, there also exist living beings that live inside suns.
 The heat of a sun does not damage a fine matter body.